laminar-protocol/flow-protocol-ethereum/generated-docs/docs/impls/FlowMarginProtocol2.md

 #### Parameters:

-- `_newTraderRiskThreshold`: The new trader risk threshold.
+- `_newTraderRiskThreshold`: The new trader risk threshold as percentage.

 ### [Function `setLiquidityPoolENPThreshold(uint256 _newLiquidityPoolENPThreshold)`](#FlowMarginProtocol2-setLiquidityPoolENPThreshold-uint256-)